forefy/eburger/README.md

 - YAML template support to query contract structure and raise insights for any matches
 - Fast learning curve for adding templates, ability to customize templates to the current ongoing audit project
 - Foundry and Hardhat support ❣️
-- Call Flow Graph inspired by naming conventions of Solidity - Extensive control on graph layout, ability to search specific segments and highlight by parameter, function, contract etc
 - View only the code related to the contract and not all the libraries in the world
 - Community and free support via [Discord](https://discord.gg/WaVMpBtxdB)